 Gang differentiation is pretty necessary if you've got inter-gang politics.
 Otherwise you've just got some guys beating up some other guys.
-The most simple (and realistic) might be a color scheme (the white Crips vs. the black Bloods) or lifestyle group (Mods vs Rockers), but TV and video games often take this to ridiculous lengths, dressing in totally ridiculous outfits, or only using a specific weapon.
+The most simple (and realistic) might be a color scheme (the blue Crips vs. the red Bloods) or lifestyle group (Mods vs Rockers), but TV and video games often take this to ridiculous lengths, dressing in totally ridiculous outfits, or only using a specific weapon.

 Occasionally, a Fictional Political Party

 can have a theme resembling this.